 Everyday activities are fraught

-Whether an intruder’s motivation is financial or personal – as in the case of domestic abuse – anyone looking to gain another’s data has two main ways to go about it: by force, or by social engineering.
+Whether an intruder’s motivation is financial or personal – as in the case of domestic abuse – anyone looking to gain access to another’s data has two main ways to go about it: by force, or by social engineering.
 Gaining data by force would include approaches like direct attacks (either physical or digital), such as the use of malware or hacking into online accounts.
-Social engineering is a term sometimes applied to any way an attacker can convince someone to give them access to data.
-The target may be either the victim himself or herself, or a third party.
+Social engineering is a term sometimes applied to any way attackers can convince someone to give them access to data.
+The target may be either the victim him or herself, or a third party.

 The advice given above is primarily intended to protect against direct attacks like malware, and hacking, and to a lesser extent phishing.
 Technology and good common sense will not necessarily protect you against every sort of direct attack, but it can lessen the risk considerably or at least make it far more difficult and time-consuming for the attacker.

 However, not all our data is under our control, and this is where things can get very problematic and complicated.
 We are all required to provide a variety of personal information in our day-to-day lives – everywhere from the car service center to the accountant.
 Unfortunately, once out of our hands, it is also out of our control.
 Many companies have data retention policies and are strict about giving out customers’ information, but many other places do not.
 Fortunately, the places where it is most important to keep your contact information up to date are also the ones that are most likely to have strict policies.